micmejia/bible-dump/NKJV/Revelation/Rev 5.md

 And no one in heaven or on the earth or under the earth was able to open the scroll, or to look at it.

 ###### 4
-So I wept much, because no one was found worthy to open [^a]and read the scroll, or to look at it.
+So I wept much, because no one was found worthy to open and read the scroll, or to look at it.

 ###### 5
 But one of the elders said to me, "Do not weep.
-Behold, the Lion of the tribe of Judah, the Root of David, has prevailed to open the scroll and [^b]to loose its seven seals."
+Behold, the Lion of the tribe of Judah, the Root of David, has prevailed to open the scroll and to loose its seven seals."

 ###### 6
-And I looked, [^c]and behold, in the midst of the throne and of the four living creatures, and in the midst of the elders, stood a Lamb as though it had been slain, having seven horns and seven eyes, which are the seven Spirits of God sent out into all the earth.
+And I looked, and behold, in the midst of the throne and of the four living creatures, and in the midst of the elders, stood a Lamb as though it had been slain, having seven horns and seven eyes, which are the seven Spirits of God sent out into all the earth.

 ###### 7
 Then He came and took the scroll out of the right hand of Him who sat on the throne. ## Worthy Is the Lamb